 Important: Privacy laws protect personal credit; however, business credit is not protected, and anyone can gain access to your business information.

-Establish Starter Vendor Credit Trade Lines
+Setting Up Net-30 Vendor Credit Trade Lines

 If you are a new business or a business that hasn’t yet established lines of credit, you likely have no credit history and therefore will need to first establish some credit with starter vendors.
 This is an important first step because these starter vendors will help you build credit and establish trade lines with Dun & Bradstreet and other business credit reporting agencies.